kununu/data-fixtures/docs/FixtureTypes/elasticsearch.md

 ### 3. Append Fixtures

 By default when loading fixtures the Elasticsearch index is purged.
-If you want to change this behavior and instead append the fixtures, you can pass *false* as second argument to the ElasticsearchExecutor.
+If you want to change this behavior and instead append the fixtures, you can pass *true* as second argument to the ElasticsearchExecutor.

 ```php
 $executor = new \Kununu\DataFixtures\Executor\ElasticSearchExecutor($client, 'my_index', $purger);